NVIDIA/NeMo/README.md

 python3 main.py
 ```

-#### 4.9.3.
+##### 4.9.2.3.
 Base Command Platform
 <a id="markdown-base-command-platform" name="base-command-platform"></a>
 In order to run the evaluation script on Base Command Platform for T5 models, set the
 `cluster_type` parameter in `conf/config.yaml` to `bcp`.
 This can also be overriden
 from the command line, using hydra.
 The evaluation script must be launched in a multi-node job.

-To run the evaluation pipeline to evaluate a 220M T5 model which has been finetuned
+To run the evaluation pipeline to evaluate a 220M T5 model which has been fine-tuned
-on `mnli` task and checkpoint stored in /mount/results/t5_220m/mnli/checkpoints, run:
+on `mnli` task and checkpoint stored in `/mount/results/t5_220m/mnli/checkpoints`, run:
 ```
 python3 /opt/bignlp/bignlp-scripts/main.py evaluation=t5/mnli_matched \
 run_data_preparation=False run_training=False run_conversion=False run_finetuning=False    \
 run_evaluation=True cluster_type=bcp bignlp_path=/opt/bignlp/bignlp-scripts data_dir=/mount/data \
 base_results_dir=/mount/results evaluation.model.restore_from_finetuned_path=/mount/results/t5_220m/mnli/checkpoints/megatron_t5_glue.nemo \
->> /results/eval_t5_log.txt.txt 2>&1
+>> /results/eval_t5_log.txt 2>&1
 ```

-The command above assumes you mounted the data workspace in /mount/data, and the results workspace in /mount/results.
+The command above assumes you mounted the data workspace in `/mount/data`, and the results workspace in `/mount/results`.
-The stdout and stderr outputs will also be redirected to the /results/eval_t5_log.txt.txt file, to be able to download the logs from NGC.
+The stdout and stderr outputs will also be redirected to the `/results/eval_t5_log.txt` file, to be able to download the logs from NGC.
 Any other parameter can also be added to the command to modify its behavior.

 ## 5. Deploying the BigNLP model

 This section describes the deployment of the BigNLP model on the NVIDIA Triton
 Inference Server with FasterTransformer Backend on both single and multiple
 node environments.
 NVIDIA Triton Inference Server supports many inference
 scenarios, of which two most important are:
 * Offline inference    scenario - with a goal to maximize throughput regardless
     of the latency, usually achieved with increasing batch size and using server
     static batching feature.
 * Online inference scenario - with a goal to maximize throughput within a given
     latency budget, usually achieved with small batch sizes and increasing
     concurrency requests to the server, using dynamic batching feature.

 [NVIDIA Triton Model Navigator](https://github.com/triton-inference-server/model_navigator)
 helps with conversion and setting up a deployment environment to do inference